Key Takeaways

 For infrastructure integrations

-Track oracle deviation incidents via the provider's status dashboard (Chainlink Data Feeds Status for Chainlink integrations) and cross-reference with failed on-chain transactions.
-Filter for reverted transactions that reference your oracle contract, or write a query filtering for failed calls to the oracle address.
+Track incidents via the provider's status dashboard or security monitoring and cross-reference with failed on-chain transactions.
 Baseline the failure rate for 30 days before the integration goes live, the delta is the signal, not the raw failure count.

 Formo note: Formo is an analytics platform built for DeFi, connecting on-chain wallet behaviour with off-chain acquisition data in a single view.
 With Formo, you can attribute wallets and transactions to and from specific integration channels.
 Formo builds the retention cohort from the integration channel automatically, tracks on-chain behaviour over 30 and 90-day windows, and enriches each wallet with Wallet Intelligence data without custom infrastructure. |